descope/nextjs-hackathon-template/README.md

 $ openssl rand -base64 32
 ```

-- Learn more about vonfiguring and setting the right Airtable env variables in our [Setting up Airtable](#📦-setting-up-airtable) section.
+- Learn more about configuring and setting the right Airtable env variables in our [Setting up Airtable](#📦-setting-up-airtable) section.

 2. Installation